-- 27. With regard to the living conditions of future occupiers of the property, it is noted that all bedrooms would be provided with natural light and ventilation, with an outlook onto Threxton Place from the front and the garden area to the rear.
-Internally, communal areas would be provided on the ground floor of the property with a smaller communal space provided on the first floor, allowing for adequate provision of shared amenity space, whilst a kitchen and living room would also be provided. - 28.
-Childrens Services state that new build terraced properties are not entirely suitable for a home such as this dwelling given there are neighbour considerations including noise and less robust build quality which can be conducive to damage.
-However, although an ideal situation would be where more robust properties are used for such accommodation, it not considered to be a justified reason for refusal under planning policy.
-It is considered a reasonable standard level of accommodation can still be provided at this property. - 29.
+- 28. With regard to the living conditions of future occupiers of the property, it is noted that all bedrooms would be provided with natural light and ventilation, with an outlook onto Threxton Place from the front and the garden area to the rear.
+Internally, communal areas would be provided on the ground floor of the property with a smaller communal space provided on the first floor, allowing for adequate provision of shared amenity space, whilst a kitchen and living room would also be provided. - 29.
+Children's Services state that new build terraced properties are not entirely suitable for a home such as this dwelling given there are neighbour considerations including noise and less robust build quality which can be conducive to damage.
+However, although an ideal situation would be where more robust properties are used for such accommodation, it is not considered to be a justified reason for refusal under planning policy.
+It is considered a reasonable standard level of accommodation can still be provided at this property, similar to the existing situation. - 30.
 The garden area would be retained to the rear of the building, which will provide sufficient amenity space for residents.
-Bin storage areas can be stored away from public vantage points within the garage area accessed from the front elevation of the building, similar to existing. - 30.
-The Councils 'Children's Services' section also advised that they have no particular issues with the location of the proposed Children's Home.
+Bin storage areas can be stored away from public vantage points within the garage area accessed from the front elevation of the building, similar to existing. - 31.
+The Councils 'Children's Services' section also previously advised that they have no particular issues with the location of the proposed Children's Home.
 However, it was expressed that these children may add pressures to services such as local schools, dental care and the Police.
-Such impact may be no greater than if the house was occupied by a family.
-In planning terms there is no policy requirement to provide justification or obligations as part of this application to relieve pressures on local services. - 14.
-The more recent comments from 'Children's Services' related to serious concerns around the provider's capability and confidence in processes around developing and maintaining effective childcare provisions, in addition the providers have not been forthcoming with information requested by the Service.
-Although this may the case, in planning terms what is being assessed is the capability of the site and dwelling being able to suitably provide care for children in relation to the information provided as part of this application.
+However, although this may the case, this in planning terms is a minor development and there is no policy requirement to provide justification or obligations as part of this application to relieve pressures on local services. - 32.
+There have been previous comments from 'Children's Services' related to serious concerns around the providers capability and confidence in processes around developing and maintaining effective childcare provisions.
+However, after meeting with the care providers leadership team (30/03/2023), Children's Services are now satisfied with the experience and support structure around the management team in terms of the form of financial and business support.
+Nevertheless, although this may the case, in planning terms what is being assessed is the capability of the site and dwelling being able to suitably provide care for children in relation to the information provided as part of this application.
 It should be acknowledged that planning permission runs with the land and not with an individual or company (unless stipulated by condition).

-Therefore, although concerns have been raised by Children's Services which are duly noted, there are limitations as to what can be a reasoned and justified reason for refusal under planning policy and regulations, the concern raised by Children's Services does not meet those tests. - 31.
-Additional concerns by way of neighbour objections have been raised regarding the suitability of the local area for the future occupiers of the residential unit and the availability of facilities for young people in the area.
+- 33. Additional concerns by way of neighbour objections have been raised regarding the suitability of the local area for the future occupiers of the residential unit and the availability of facilities for young people in the area.
 While these may be valid observations, they are not reasons in themselves to refuse planning permission.
-Indeed, it is considered that as the application site is in an established residential area, this should provide a good environment for children.

-32. Therefore, the use of the premises for 2 occupants (children) would provide acceptable amenity standards for future occupiers in this location and would accord with Policy CG4 of the Core Strategy, and the National Planning Policy Framework.
+Indeed, it is considered that as the application site is in an established residential area, this should provide a good environment for children. - 34.
+Therefore, the use of the premises for 2 occupants (children) would provide acceptable amenity standards for future occupiers in this location and would accord with Policy CG4 of the Core Strategy, and the National Planning Policy Framework.